Paul Weyrich: Political activism

+Weyrich foresaw a potential to organize conservative Christians into a voting bloc in the early 1960s, and reportedly started trying to do so during the 1964 presidential election campaign.
+Throughout the 1960s, he tried several wedge issues, including abortion, pornography, the proposed Equal Rights Amendment, and school prayer, without success.
 In 1966, Weyrich became press secretary to Republican U.S. Senator Gordon L. Allott of Colorado.
 While serving in this capacity, he met Jack Wilson, an aide of Joseph Coors, patriarch of the Coors brewing family.
 Frustrated with the state of public policy research, they founded Analysis and Research Inc. in 1971, but the organization failed to gain traction.